beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 We manually reviewed all of these 102 abstracts.
 The results, detailed in the Supplementary Methods, confirmed that zero represented a true, taxon-level absence.

 ### 3. Data Extraction Pipeline and Validation
 We built a modular data extraction pipeline to parse taxonomic, geographic, and methodological information.
 The robustness of every component, from species name extraction to geographic coordinate parsing, was verified using a comprehensive, automated test suite.
 This suite evaluated core functionality, accuracy, synonym resolution, and error handling, ensuring high fidelity in the extracted data.
-After taxonomic information was attached to taxon names in the abstracts, any taxa listed as mycorrhizal in FungalTraits (Põlme et al., 2020) and any taxa with the phylum Glomeromycota were removed.
-Although mycorrhizal fungi inhabit plant tissues, they represent a distinct, well-characterized functional guild separate from the general "endophyte" paradigm tested here (Cosner et al., 2025); therefore, abstracts focusing exclusively on mycorrhizal fungi were excluded to avoid confounding the results on endophytic fungi (which include root endophytes).
+After taxonomic information was attached to taxon names in the abstracts, any taxa listed as mycorrhizal in FungalTraits [@polme_fungaltraits_2020] and any taxa with the phylum Glomeromycota were removed.
+Although mycorrhizal fungi inhabit plant tissues, they represent a distinct, well-characterized functional guild separate from the general "endophyte" paradigm tested here [@cosner_fungal_2025]; therefore, abstracts focusing exclusively on mycorrhizal fungi were excluded to avoid confounding the results on endophytic fungi (which include root endophytes).

 ### 4. Data Aggregation
-Taxonomic names were standardized and synonyms were resolved against the Global Biodiversity Information Facility (GBIF) backbone (GBIF.org, 2025) to ensure accurate aggregation of species counts.
+Taxonomic names were standardized and synonyms were resolved against the Global Biodiversity Information Facility (GBIF) backbone [@registry-migrationgbiforg_gbif_2023] to ensure accurate aggregation of species counts.
 Geographic information was aggregated at the country and region level.
-For regional analysis, countries were classified as 'Global North' or 'Global South' based on the World Bank's income group classifications (e.g., 'High income' vs. 'Low/Middle income') (World Bank, 2025).
+For regional analysis, countries were classified as 'Global North' or 'Global South' based on the World Bank's income group classifications (e.g., 'High income' vs. 'Low/Middle income') [@world_bank_world_2025].

----

 ## References
 Kusari, S., Hertweck, C. & Spiteller, M. Chemical ecology of endophytic fungi: origins of secondary metabolites.
 Chem.
 Biol.
 19, 792–798 (2012).